derpen/LeSite/content/posts/creating-mail-server.md

 # Domain, Nginx, and SSL Preparation

 First, get a new domain for your machine.
 Make sure it points to the same ip as our original domain.
 A bit reminder, **dynu free account won't allow you to create a txt record until your domain is at least 30 days old**.
-So, uh... come back in 30 days?
+So, uh... come back soon?

 {{< figure src="/images/mail/1.png" >}}